 19. Visit an urban farm

-Another great outdoor activity is a visit to the Collingwood Children’s Farm.
+Another great outdoor date idea is a visit to the Collingwood Children’s Farm.

 Despite what the name suggests, it’s a fun day out for kids and adults alike, making it one of the more unique date ideas in Melbourne.

 You can brush a cow, cuddle a guinea pig, play with ducks, stroke the noses of horses or just wander the grounds.